MysteryPancake/Houdini-Fun/README.md

 Force Y = -9.81 * point(-1, 0, "up", 1)
 Force Z = -9.81 * point(-1, 0, "up", 2)
 ```
-Make sure the Gravity Force is set to "Calculate Always" since the gravity always changes.
+Make sure the force is "Set Always"!

 For acceleration:
 1. Add a Trail node set to "Calculate Velocity", then enable "Calculate Acceleration".
 It's faster to do this after packing so it only trails one point.